New in version 2.4.0.

 Many applications need to store pre-shared keys (hereafter PSKs) for authentication purposes.

-An abstract interface to PSK stores is provided in
+An abstract interface to PSK stores, along with some implementations

 Returns true if (at least) the PSKs themselves are encrypted.
 Returns false if PSKs are stored in plaintext.